eslint/eslint/docs/developer-guide/development-environment.md

 If you ever update from the central repository and there are errors, it might be because you are missing some dependencies.
 If that happens, just run `npm link` again to get the latest dependencies.

+### Working with ESLintTester

+[ESLintTester](https://github.com/eslint/eslint-tester) is an integration testing tool for ESLint.
+If you want to work on both ESLint and ESLintTester, then you'll need to clone ESLintTester, `npm link` it, and then run this in your ESLint directory:

+    npm link eslint-tester

+That ensures ESLint is using your locally installed ESLintTester instead of the one from the public npm registry.

+You'll end up needing to do this if you are making changes to ESLint core together with a rule that is using those changes.

 ## Build Scripts

 ESLint has several build scripts that help with various parts of development.